Empowering students with language-based learning differences

 Strengths Class: Students in grades 4 & 5 take Strengths class.
 Through self-directed learning opportunities, this course teaches students how to use their prior knowledge and learning style to develop and manage long-term projects while maintaining a high level of engagement and enjoyment.

-Student Government: Student Government offers an opportunity for all students to have a voice in the Siena community.
+Student Council: Student Council offers an opportunity for all students to have a voice in the Siena community.
 It also provides a forum for organizing student events such as holiday celebrations and Spirit Week.
 Students in all grades may run for a variety of positions within the student government.

 Tech Club: Siena offers an 8th period elective class focused on technology.
 Students in tech club learn a variety of skills, from music/video editing to computer coding.
 Students also participate in a variety of hands-on activities including troubleshooting and fixing software and hardware issues.
 Students also learn to disassemble and put together various technological devices (e.g. laptop computers).